Partial identification for discrete data with nonignorable missing outcomes: Model computation and inference

 Finally, we consider inference in the limit with infinite data.
 In this case $\Psi$ is only partially identified, characterized by a limiting posterior distribution (LPD) rather than a point mass.
-In the limit parameters dependent on the observed data approach their true values $q_{x,z}^\dagger$, and the LPD is determined by the conditional priors on $f(\omega_{x,z}|q_{x,z} = q_{x,z}^\dagger)$.
+In the limit parameters dependent on the observed data approach their true values $q_{x,z}^\dagger$, and the LPD is determined by the conditional priors $f(\omega_{x,z}|q_{x,z} = q_{x,z}^\dagger)$.
 As we approach the limit it is possible for the acceptance rate of our rejection algorithm to go to 0.
-Consider the model with an instrumental variable assumption given in (4).
+Consider the Sat-OR-1 model with an instrumental variable assumption given in (4).
 The conditional prior $f(\omega_{0,1}|q_{x,z} = q_{x,z}^\dagger)$ is not defined when $q_{0,1,1,1}^\dagger - q_{0,0,1,1}^\dagger > q_{0,0,\boldsymbol{\cdot}}^\dagger$ or when $q_{0,0,1,1}^\dagger - q_{0,1,1,1}^\dagger > q_{0,1,0,\boldsymbol{\cdot}}^\dagger$.
 In these cases it is not possible for $Z$ to be an instrument because the observed probabilities $q_{x,z}^\dagger$ are too far apart to equalize $P(Y=1|X=0, Z=1)$ and $P(Y=1|X=0,Z=0)$ using the missing data.
 Thus while instrumental and other missing data assumptions are not empirically verifiable given the data, in some cases it is possible to falsify these assumptions.
-See Balke and Pearl (1997) and Swanson et al. (2019) for a similar discussion of instrumental bounds in complete-data settings.
+See Balke and Pearl (1997), Mattei et al. (2014), and Swanson et al. (2019) for further discussion of instrumental variable bounds.